Skip to main content

 What Is a Daycare Contract (UK)?

 Daycare provision in England is one of the most heavily regulated sectors.
 Under the Childcare Act 2006, any person or organisation providing early years childcare on non-domestic premises for children under eight, for more than two hours in any day, must register with Ofsted on the Early Years Register.
 Providing childcare without registration where it is required is a criminal offence under section 33 of the Act.
 Ofsted inspects registered providers and publishes inspection reports that grade the setting as Outstanding, Good, Requires Improvement, or Inadequate.
-A written daycare contract provides a transparent record of the terms agreed between the parent and the provider and ensures both parties understand their responsibilities.
+A written daycare contract provides a transparent record of the terms agreed between the parent and the provider and confirms both parties understand their responsibilities.

 The Early Years Foundation Stage (EYFS) statutory framework, issued under the Childcare Act 2006, is mandatory for all registered early years providers in England.
 The EYFS sets standards for learning, development, and care for children from birth to age five.
 It covers seven areas of learning and development: communication and language, physical development, personal social and emotional development, literacy, mathematics, understanding the world, and expressive arts and design.
 The framework also sets welfare requirements covering safeguarding, staff qualifications, staff-to-child ratios, the suitability of premises, and the management of medicines and accidents.
 Compliance with the EYFS is assessed at Ofsted inspection.